AutoleagueX/webform_remote_post/README.txt

 -- SUMMARY --

-Webform Remote Post is a module that works along the Webform module.
-It eases the integration between Webforms and other web applications by extending the out-of-the-box functionality if the Webform module.
+Webform Remote Post works along with the Webform module to ease the integration between Webforms and other web applications by extending the out-of-the-box functionality if the Webform module.

-Webform Remote Post works by POSTing form submissions to any arbitrary URL, presumably, an application or script that will use the form data and perform further processing of it.
+Webform Remote Post works by POSTing form submissions to any arbitrary URL, presumably an application or script that will use the form data and perform further processing of it.
 It respects the form's validation and will only send submissions that passed validation and are no longer in a draft state.
 Multiple remote posts can be setup for each individual form, allowing for the submission